inferixon/InferAnki/README.md

 ### Chatbot Configuration

-To personalize the Norwegian language ChatBot assistant:

-1. Open: CardCraft/ai_prompts.json
-2. Find the "chatbot" section
-3. Configure system_message for desired behavior:

-**Configuration Ideas:**
-- Use specific instructions in system_message
-- Specify the desired response language
-- Indicate your Norwegian level for complexity adaptation
-- For advanced users: "Du er en norsk språkekspert.
-Svar på norsk med detaljerte forklaringer.
-Fokuser på nyanser, dialekter og kulturelle aspekter."
-- For specialized fields: "You are a Norwegian teacher specializing in business/medical/technical Norwegian.
-Focus on professional vocabulary and formal language patterns."
-- Add quick commands and descriptions.
-Example: "Handle these quick commands: *u [text] = translate [text] to your language, ..."
-- Experiment with "temperature" (0.0-1.0, higher = more creative responses)
-- Maximum response length "max_tokens" for token usage control

-📖 **Detailed Documentation:** See `ChatBot.md` for complete guide on configuring quick prompts, translation buttons, and clipboard copy functionality.
+**Detailed Documentation:** See `ChatBot.md` for configuring quick prompts, translation buttons, and clipboard copy functionality.

-> **WARNING!** In this version, the Chatbot doesn't remember conversation context to save tokens.
+**WARNING!** In this version, the Chatbot doesn't remember conversation context to save tokens.
 It only works in question ⇒ answer mode.

 ## Support

 - Check debug.log for issues
 - Enable debug_mode in config.json for detailed logging

-> **IMPORTANT!** RESTART ANKI AFTER ANY CONFIGURATION CHANGES!!!
+### IMPORTANT!
+RESTART ANKI AFTER ANY CONFIGURATION CHANGES!!!